Drive, She Said (song)

-"Drive, She Said" is a song by the American singer-songwriter Stan Ridgway and is the third single released in support of his 1985 debut album The Big Heat.
+"Drive, She Said" is a song by the American singer-songwriter Stan Ridgway and was released as a single in support of his 1985 debut album The Big Heat.

+A music video was created for the song, which was filmed in a black and white super 8 film format in Hollywood.
+It was directed by Andrew Doucette and produced by Tina Silvey under Silvey-Lee Productions.
+The plot of the music video is centered around a female bank robber who hijacks the taxi of a cabdriver.

 Formats and track listing

 All songs written by Stan Ridgway, except where noted.